crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

 SOC 2 defines criteria for managing customer data based on five trust service principles – security, availability, processing integrity, confidentiality, and privacy.

-#### 2.2.
-SOC Reports – Auditor Process Overview

-Describe the audit elements for SOC reporting.
+#### SOC audit elements

 “This is a summary listing of the different controls that are used for audit.
-When auditors are testing … they’re testing for five main elements.”
+When auditors are testing … they’re testing for **five main elements**.”

-“They’re looking at accuracy, or all the controls being addressed, looking for passes and fails and very clear distinction about whether or not the control is being completed.”
+“They’re looking at **accuracy**, or all the controls being addressed, looking for passes and fails and very clear distinction about whether or not the control is being completed.”

-“Completeness.
+“**Completeness**.
 Do the controls cover the entire offering?
 So if, in case of a control looking at your systems, does it cover all your systems and all your inventory?
 If you’re looking at access management, does it cover all personnel, all people?”

-“Looking at timeliness.
+“Looking at **timeliness**.
 Timeliness is a really big challenge for some teams.
 Making sure the controls are performed on time or early and that there’s no gaps in coverage.”

-“Resiliency.
+“**Resiliency**.
 They’re looking for checks and balances, so that if the control did fail, is there some secondary way that you can ensure that something happens on time.”

-“They’re looking for consistency.
+“They’re looking for **consistency**.
 So they want to ensure that there’s no gaps introduced by having too much variability.
 So often they’ll look at a primary control, they’ll test the primary control.
 They’re looking to ensure that you provide features, functions of the control.
 If for any reason that’s not working, they’re looking for support or backup to ensure that the primary control is effective.”

-#### 2.3.
-American Institute of CPAs (AICPA) Website research
+**American Institute of CPAs (AICPA) Website research**

 AICPA develops the guidelines for SOC reporting.
 Explore some of the resources available on the AICPA website for CPAs, users, and organizations.